mlgvla/benning_violins/notes.md

     - Instrument object has a :name, :maker, :price, :description, :terms
     - Class stores an array of Instrument Objects (@@all)
     - Class can retrive its stored objects
-    - Class can reset its array to an empty array for next user category selection
+    - An Instrument belongs to a Category

 4. Scraper Class
-    - Scrapes Benning Violin website sales page for menu choices (called by Menu Class)
+    - Scrapes Benning Violin website sales page for inventory choices
-    - Scrapes inventory page when called by Instrument Class and fills attributes with scraped   data
+    - Scrapes inventory page when called and makes key/value pairs with scraped data
-    - returns Instrument Object to Instrument Class
+    - returns Instrument Hash to